Generalized recursive atom ordering and equivalence to CL-shellability: Generalized recursive atom ordering

-Continuing in this manner, we obtain a sequence $y_1,y_2,y_3,\dots $ of atoms of $[a_j, v]$ where for each $i \ge 2$ we have that: \begin{enumerate} \item $y_i$ comes earlier in the GRAO of $[a_j, v]$ than $y_{i-1}$, and \item $y_i$ is greater than an atom that comes before $a_j$ in the GRAO of $P$. \end{enumerate} However, (1) implies each $y_i$ is distinct, allowing us to deduce by finiteness of $[a_j, v]$ that this sequence $y_1,y_2,y_3,\dots $ must terminate at some $y_n$.
-This $y_n$ must satisfy $y_n = x$ since otherwise we have shown that there would be a still earlier atom $y_{n+1}$ of $[a_j,v]$.
-Thus we obtain the desired result that $x$ is greater than some atom that comes before $a_j$ in the GRAO of $P$. \end{proof}
+Continuing in this manner, we obtain a sequence $y_1,y_2,y_3,\dots $ of atoms of $[a_j, v]$ where for each $i \ge 2$ we have that: \begin{enumerate} \item $y_i$ comes earlier in $\Lambda|_{[a_j,v]}$ than $y_{i-1}$, and \item $y_i$ is greater than an atom of $P$ that comes before $a_j$ in $\Lambda $. \end{enumerate} Note that (1) implies each $y_i$ is distinct, allowing us to deduce from finiteness of $[a_j, v]$ that the sequence $y_1,y_2,y_3,\dots $ must terminate at some $y_n$.
+This terminal element $y_n$ must satisfy $y_n = x$ since we have shown that otherwise there would be an atom $y_{n+1}$ of $[a_j,v]$ coming still earlier than $y_n$.
+Thus we obtain the desired result that $x$ is greater than some atom that comes before $a_j$ in $\Lambda $. \end{proof}

-Generalizations $F_r(u,v)$ and $G_r(u,v)$, defined next, of the sets $F_r(u)$ and $G_r(u)$ introduced by Bj\"orner and Wachs in \cite{bw} will play a key role later in the paper for instance in allowing us to transform any generalized recursive atom ordering into a recursive atom ordering (for instance appearing later in Definition \ref{reorder-def} and in the proof of Lemma \ref{alwaysfirst}).
+The sets $F_r(u,v)$ and $G_r(u,v)$ appearing in the next lemma will play a key role later in the paper in allowing us to transform any generalized recursive atom ordering into a recursive atom ordering.
+Our justification that this atom reordering process converts a GRAO to an RAO will rely heavily on the property of the sets $F_r(u,v)$ and $G_r(u,v)$ that we justify next.
+See Definition \ref{F-u} for the definitions of the sets $F_r(u,v)$ and $G_r(u,v)$.